 Thought file management was just for paper files?
 Think again.
-It's just as important to keep the files on your computer organized and up-to-date.
-Just as with paper files, the goal of computer file management is to ensure that you can find what you're looking for, even if youre looking for it years after its creation.
+It's just as important to keep the files on your computer and/or mobile devices organized and up-to-date.
+Just as with paper files, the goal of computer file management is to ensure that you can find what you're looking for, even if you're looking for it years after its creation.
 These file management tips will help you keep your files accessible:

 1. Organize by file types.

 Make applications easier to find by creating a folder called Program Files on your drive and keeping all your applications there.
 For instance, the executables for Word, PowerPoint and Simply Accounting would all reside in the Program Files folder.

 Place all documents in the My Documents folder and no where else.
 So whether its a spreadsheet, a letter or a PowerPoint presentation, it goes into My Documents.
 This will make it easier to find things and to run backups.

 3. Create folders in My Documents.